Part III

 The Warrior exerts power through direct, physical action—the clear assertion of boundaries, like a soldier defending a gate or a parent intervening in harm.

-The Magician, in contrast, channels power through subtle transformation—working with energetic and symbolic structures, like a true shaman holding ritual space or a designer bringing an invisible idea into form.
+The Magician, in contrast, channels power through subtle transformation—working with energetic and symbolic structures, like a ritualist consecrating a sacred space or a designer bringing an invisible idea into form.

 Likewise, the Rebel reshapes reality by defying the external world head-on—through protest, refusal, or revolt.